Housekeeping (film): Critical response

 Despite the lack of financial success, Housekeeping did find critical acclaim and its reputation has continued to grow despite its limited availability.

 Critic Jonathan Rosenbaum rated it as a "masterpiece" for the Chicago Reader, writing that he was most impressed by Forsyth's fluidity and grace as a storyteller.
 Describing the story as "a kind of feminist version of Huckleberry Finn," he also praised all three of the film's main actresses and suggested that it "may have taken a Scotsman to show us the contemporary importance, the depths and radiance, of Robinson's novel."

 Dave Kehr of the Chicago Tribune wrote that Forsyth had "intentionally undermined his usual whimsical style by burrowing down to the deepest assumptions and implications of its nonconformism" and applauded him for making such an "audacious departure."
 Similarly, Kehr also praised Lahti for delivering an "arresting performance" that was unlike the roles she had already been known for.
+Ted Mahar of The Oregonian similarly lauded Lahti's performance, writing that she "brings [the character] to life in a way no one else could."
+Newsdays Joseph Gelmis praised Lahti as "brilliant," and compared the film favorably to Woody Allen's Interiors (1978), describing it as "a profoundly subtle, austere, melancholic and poignant mood piece."

 In his review for The New York Times, Vincent Canby described the film as a "haunting comedy about impossible attachments and doomed affection in a world divided between two kinds of people" (those who embrace random existence, and those who try to impose reason and order on random existence).
-Canby noted that Forsyth was able to "make us care equally" for both sisters, and called Lahti's performance "spellbinding" and "role of her film career".
+Canby noted that Forsyth was able to "make us care equally" for both sisters, and called Lahti's performance "spellbinding" and "role of her film career."

-In his review for the Chicago Sun-Times, Roger Ebert gave the film four out of four stars, calling it "one of the strangest and best films of the year".
+In his review for the Chicago Sun-Times, Roger Ebert gave the film four out of four stars, calling it "one of the strangest and best films of the year."
 He felt Lahti was the perfect choice for the central role of Sylvie.

+On the AllMovie website, Housekeeping has an editorial rating of four and a half out of five stars.